LukoJy3D/perfect100/guides/Cyberpunk_2077/Cyberpunk_2077.md

 Owned by **32.7%** of players

-_Kill or incapacitate 100 enemies using melee weapons._
+Objective: _Kill or incapacitate 100 enemies using melee weapons._

 ---